 UNIVERSITY OF DELAWARE MFA STUDENT, DUSTY JAMES!!!!
 Out of the 12 amazing artists featured in the 2013 MFA Biennial, the DCCA is pleased to announce that Mr. James received the most number of votes by the conclusion of the exhibition on March 9, 2014.

-The winner of this People’s Choice Award will receive a solo exhibition at the Delaware Center for the Contemporary Arts in 2015.
-To view the new solo exhibition of Emily Erb, former People’s Choice Award winner from the 2011 MFA Biennial, please visit: http://www.thedcca.org/exhibit/legal-tender
+As the winner of this People’s Choice Award, Dusty James will receive a solo exhibition at the Delaware Center for the Contemporary Arts in 2015.
+Congratulations, Dusty!

 Stop by the DCCA from noon to 1pm for Art Salad, this Thursday to hear Contraption artist, Lauren Ruth, address themes explored in her work.

 Art Salad is a free lunchtime lecture series that features multi-point perspectives into the world of contemporary art from artists, historians, educators, and curators.
 For more info, check out the DCCA website.